Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers

 \section{Abstract}

-{We study when a tensor product of irreducible representations of the symmetric group $S_n$ contains all irreducibles as subrepresentations - we say such a tensor product covers $\Irrep(S_n)$.
+{We study when a tensor product of irreducible representations of the symmetric group $S_n$ contains all irreducibles as subrepresentations --- we say such a tensor product \emph{covers} $\Irrep(S_n)$.
 Our results show that this behavior is typical.
-We first give a general criterion for such a tensor product to have this property.
-Using this criterion we show that the tensor product of a constant number of random irreducibles covers $\Irrep(S_n)$ asymptotically almost surely.
-We also consider, for a fixed irreducible representation, the degree of tensor power needed to cover $\Irrep(S_n)$.
-We show that the simple lower bound based on dimension is tight up to a universal constant factor for every irreducible representation, as was recently conjectured by Liebeck, Shalev, and Tiep.}
+We first give a general sufficient criterion for tensor products to have this property, which holds asymptotically almost surely for constant-sized collections of (Plancherel or uniformly) random irreducibles.
+We also consider the minimal tensor power of a single fixed irreducible representation needed to cover $\Irrep(S_n)$.
+Here a simple lower bound comes from considering dimensions, and we show it is always tight up to a universal constant factor as was recently conjectured by Liebeck, Shalev, and Tiep.}